nickrussler/email-to-pdf-converter/README.md

  * `gradlew check` <br>
 Executes the unit tests and generates various reports (jacoco, checkstyle, findbugs, jdepend, unit test report).

+### Date Formatting
+Dates are formatted with the default locale.
+You can change it, e.g. by passing the VM argument `-Duser.language=en-US`

 ### License
 The code is available under the terms of the Apache V2 License.